Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 Implementing the Risk Algorithm

 The key insight from research by Koscinski et al. (2025) is that combining multiple scoring systems requires careful weighting to avoid conflicting signals.
-Here's my approach:
+Here's my approach, which I'm still tweaking based on real-world results:

 def calculate_priority_score(cve_data, epss_score, is_kev, asset_criticality):